 When I nipped quickly into the Paperchase at London Euston a couple of weeks ago to grab a diary because things were a little crazy and I needed to keep track, I was just excited to be back from travelling, to be rolling on with work and to have so many fantastic plans ahead.

 This week I’ve done nothing but wish life was simpler.
 I’ve felt like I’m losing track.
 Suddenly work feels like my whole life and as much as I love my job, I can’t help freaking out about all the important things I don’t have time for.
-Basically, remember all them worries I had before I started work about not having time for all of the people I love or not having time to do the things I love to do?
-Well I see where they were coming from.
 The days haven’t felt as long as they did in the beginning and there’s not enough time and everything’s been a muddle.

 Then out of nowhere, today has been simple.